microsoft/vscode-docs/docs/remote/containers.md

 ## Quick start: Open a public Git repository in an isolated container volume

 While you can [open a locally cloned repository in a container](#quick-start-open-an-existing-folder-in-a-container), you may want to work with an isolated copy of a repository for a PR review or to investigate another branch without impacting your work.
-If you're working with a public GitHub repository with an existing `devcontainer.json` file, you can use a Repository Container instead.
+If you are working with a public GitHub repository with an existing `devcontainer.json` file, you can use a Repository Container instead.

 Repository Containers use isolated, local Docker volumes instead binding to the local filesystem.
 In addition to not polluting your file tree, local volumes have the added benefit of improved performance on Windows and macOS.
 (See [Advanced Configuration](/docs/remote/containers-advanced.md#improving-container-disk-performance) for information on how to use these types of volumes in other scenarios.)